People Meeting

 Overview

-We urgently need an open data system to streamline how we share and reuse synthesis data.
+We urgently need an open data system to streamline how we share and reuse evidence-synthesis data.
+We have drafted a ‘straw dogs’ report to engage our ‘community of communities’ about how the open data system should work.

 This data system will underpin access to trustworthy, actionable insights on all of the big questions (or problems) of our time – from policy-scale, AI-enabled, living evidence syntheses – including how the insights vary by groups and contexts.
 Imagine every study (or evaluation) – from anywhere in the world – addressing the same question… all in one place, each with key data (e.g., about effect sizes) extracted and quality assessed, and with an overall synthesis about what was learned and with what equity considerations and confidence or caveats.